 Sonesta Maho Beach Resort and Casino is a popular hotel option that is walking distance from Maho beach.
 It is an all-inclusive resort with a swim-up bar, two pools, five restaurants and five bars, spa, fitness center, tennis courts, and casino.
 If you are staying in St. Martin without a car, the Sonesta Resort is a great option because it is only a five-minute drive from the airport, plus there are other restaurants, casinos, and bars that you can walk to.
 Check availability and current rates here.

-Update: Sadly the Sonesta Maho Beach Resort suffered significant damage during Hurricane Irma and as of September 22, 2017, it looks like the resort will be closed to guest until at least March 2018.
+Update: Sadly the Sonesta Maho Beach Resort suffered significant damage during Hurricane Irma and as of June 1, 2018, they are only taking reservations travel February 1, 2019 onward.
 Our thoughts are with all those that have suffered from all the terrible hurricanes during the 2017 season.

 Have you been to Maho Bay or another place with great plane spotting?
-If you have, I would love to hear about your experience in the comments.
+If you have, I would love to hear about your Maho beach experience in the comments.

 Update: Sadly I have learned that this week a beach goer was severely injured by a jet engine blast and later died of her injuries.
 My condolences go out to her loved ones.